deja-vu-platform/deja-vu/README.md

 > **Déjà Vu is a research prototype and you shouldn't rely on it for anything
 > important at this point**, but we would love to hear what you think!
-> You can play around with it and shoot us an email or create an issue with your
+> You can play around with it and create an issue with your feedback or
-> feedback or questions.
+> questions.

 ## Create an App